minsuk-sung/boaz-adv-project/model/README.md

 ```
 Two test video provided in directory test_video/.
 Video can be merged  [here](https://www.aconvert.com/cn/video/merge/) free.

-This code can be run directly use cpu, but it will cause delay.With  **gpu**, it will run real-time recognition very well.
+This code can be run directly use cpu, but it will cause delay.
+With  **gpu**, it will run real-time recognition very well.

 ## trained model

+Add **pretrained_model/sports1m_finetuning_ucf101.model** from the link below.

 Dropbox:[c3d_pretrained_model](https://www.dropbox.com/sh/8wcjrcadx4r31ux/AAAkz3dQ706pPO8ZavrztRCca?dl=0)